 If you want to have a subdomain on your website, it is an easy thing to do.
 I will show you how to create a subdomain in cPanel and then install WordPress on it.

-It needs a little knowledge of how cPanel works and maybe it is a little techy task to do.
+It requires the basic knowledge of how cPanel works and maybe it is a little techy task to do.
 But it is not hard.
-And you can install not only WordPress on a subdomain, but static HTML website too.
+And you can install not only WordPress on a subdomain, but a static HTML website too.

 What Is A Subdomain